 MOST-NEEDED FOODS FLYER

 Click here to download a flyer for printing or emailing.
-This is a great addition to your food drive bins with a list of our most-needed items, and a few reminders on items we can’t accept.
+Post this near or on your food drive bins.
+It has a list of our most-needed items and a few reminders on items we can’t accept.

 Frequently Asked Questions